2050-Materials/aecdata/README.md

 # 2050 Materials API Client

-The 2050 Materials API Client is a sophisticated Python library designed to facilitate seamless interaction with the 2050-materials platform API.
+The 2050 Materials API Client is a Python library designed to facilitate seamless interaction with the 2050-materials platform API.
 By abstracting the complexities of authentication and data retrieval, this library empowers developers to focus on analyzing and utilizing environmental data about construction materials effectively.

 ## Key Features